appcypher/payor/README.md

 ![payor screenshot](media/Payor.jpg)

 ### Icons
 You can find the icons in [media](media/icons.svg) folder.
-You can use it freely under the same license of the repository.
+You can use it freely under the same license as the repository.